-Santa Luzia is an uninhabited island of Cabo Verde and is the nation’s smallest island.
+Santa Luzia is an uninhabited island of Cape Verde and is the nation’s smallest island.
 With a surface area of only 13.5 square miles, it is settled between the bigger islands of São Nicolau and approximately five miles from São Vicente, and north of the Barlavento islets named Branco and Raso.
-The Portuguese discovered Santa Luzia, Cabo Verde on December 13th, 1461 and named the island after Saint Lucia’s Day which is celebrated on the same day.
+The Portuguese discovered Santa Luzia, Cape Verde on December 13th, 1461 and named the island after Saint Lucia’s Day which is celebrated on the same day.

 Since its discovery, many sailors and groups of people have made attempts to colonize and make this beautiful but deserted island their home with no success.
 The land has no fresh water and is been deemed to be too dry and barren to sustain a population.
 At one point, the land was fertile, and much of its desertification was caused by past attempts to harvest vegetation and raise livestock.